 except ConnectionError as exc:

-raise RuntimeError('Failed to open database') from exc -
+raise RuntimeError('Failed to open database') from exc - Chaining can be disabled using

-can be used to add some text to an exceptiontry:
+from None add_notecan be used to add some text to an exceptiontry:

 raise TypeError('bad type')